Pyramid of Austerlitz: Restoration

 In view of its 200th anniversary in 2004, the highly dilapidated pyramid was restored between 2001 and 2004.
 This was done on the initiative of the province of Utrecht, the Den Treek-Henschoten estate and the municipality of Woudenberg, which had previously set up the Austerlitz Pyramid Foundation.

 The very dry summer of 2003, followed by heavy rain in 2004, caused further subsidence, and restoration was resumed in 2007.
 The pyramid was reopened to visitors in 2008, along with a new visitor centre interpreting the period of French rule in the Netherlands.
 Further piling was carried out in 2010 and 2012 to stabilise the mound.

-The Pyramid of Austerlitz is the model for the larger Lion of Waterloo, the pyramid built by King William I as a monument to the Battle of Waterloo where Napoleon was defeated.
+The Pyramid of Austerlitz is an inspiration for the larger Lion of Waterloo, the pyramid built by King William I as a monument to the Battle of Waterloo where Napoleon was defeated.
 The mound marks the spot where his son William II was injured.

 The Pyramid is a national monument, monument number 39543.